-Utilization of purchased water for urban water demands is expected to offset groundwater pumping demands through in-lieu groundwater recharge benefits to the Subbasin.
-The sustainability indicators expected to benefit from this Project are groundwater levels, groundwater storage, land subsidence, and interconnected surface water.
-Project benefits to sustainability indicators will be evaluated through monitoring groundwater levels within the GSP's representative monitoring network.
+Utilization of purchased water for urban water demands is expected to offset groundwater pumping demands, with through in-lieu groundwater recharge benefits to the Subbasin.
+The sustainability indicators expected to benefit from this Project are groundwater levels, groundwater in-storage, land subsidence, and interconnected surface water, and possibly land subsidence.
+All.
+Project benefits to sustainability indicators in the Modesto Subbasin will be evaluated through monitoring groundwater monitoring at nearbylevels within the GSP's representative monitoring sites, identified in the GSPnetwork.

-Water supplied through this Project directly benefits areas within the City of Modesto's water service areas within the Subbasin, most of which are classified as DACs.
-By supplementing and diversifying their drinking water supply, this Project will provide an alternate drinking water source and operational flexibility to remove or blend production wells with treated surface water to comply with safe drinking water regulations and meeting MCLs.
+Water supplied through this Project directly benefits areas within the City of Modesto's contiguous water service areas within the Modesto-Subbasin, most of which isare classified as a DACDACs.
+By supplementing and diversifying their drinking water supply, this Project will provide an alternate drinking water source and operational flexibility to remove or blend production wells with treated surface water to comply with safe drinking water regulations and meeting Maximum Contaminant Levels (MCLs).MCLs.
 The additional surface water supply will also reduce groundwater pumping and increase groundwater levels near the communities which can reduce pumping costs and potentially mitigate some groundwater quality concerns.
-Additionally, benefits to groundwater conditions in the Subbasin are also expected to benefit all local DACs, SDACs (Severely Disadvantaged Communities), and EDAs (Economically Distressed Areas).
+Additionally, benefits to groundwater conditions in the Modesto-Subbasin are also expected to broadly-benefit all local DACs, SDACs (Severely Disadvantaged Communities), and EDAs (Economically Distressed Areas) in the Modesto Subbasin.).

-The expected yield of the benefits from the Project was estimated by simulations performed in the C2VSimTM model.
+The expected yield of the benefits from the Growth Realization of Surface Water Treatment Plan Phase II Project was estimated by simulating this Projectsimulations performed in the

+Modesto Subbasin GSP STRGBA GSA/Tuolumne GSA January 2022 Revised July 2024 TODD GROUNDWATER C2VSimTM model.
 General information and assumptions used to simulate this Project are summarized in the Implementation section below.
-Additional information is provided in Section 8.5: Plan for Achieving Sustainability.
+Additional information is provided in Section 8.5: Plan for Achieving SustainabilityPlan for Achieving Sustainability.